-- Contact your Lab TA for questions concerning grading of your labs and things not clear to you in the lab manuals. - Contact your Lab TA Coordinator (LTAC) for questions that your TA can't answer and complaints about TA performance or behavior.
+- □ Contact your Lab TA for questions concerning grading of your labs and things not clear to you in the lab manuals. - □ Contact your Lab TA Coordinator (LTAC) for questions that your TA can't answer and complaints about TA performance or behavior.
 Your Lab TA Coordinators are:

-Jacob Stanley (jstanley@physics.ucsd.edu) Paul Hemphill (pbhemphill@physics.ucsd.edu)
+Paul Hemphill (pbhemphill@physics.ucsd.edu)